-Metal shears are frequently dispensed with in favour of the household scissors, but this is hardly fair to the scissors I Buy a pair of shears not less than 9" long with straight blades.
+Metal shears are frequently dispensed with in favour of the household scissors, but this is hardly fair to the scissors!
+Buy a pair of shears not less than 9" long with straight blades.
 There are some fancy shears with curved blades but these are best left alone, and smaller shears are not powerful enough.
-When using shears see that the cutting face of the bottom blade lies flat along the piece will then curl away nicely, leaving a straight, true edge.
+When using shears see that the cutting face of the bottom blade lies flat along the piece of the sheet which is being cut.
+The waste piece will then curl away nicely, leaving a straight, true edge.

 Spanners, not pliers, should be used for tightening nuts.
-B.A. box spanners can be obtained in sets of three to take nuts from | B.A. to 6 B.A., whilst a set of five double-ended B.A. steel spanners costs about 2s.
+B.A. box spanners can be obtained in sets of three to take nuts from 1 B.A. to 6 B.A., whilst a set of five double-ended B.A. steel spanners costs about 2s.